-To begin with wardens from the guild would visit silversmiths workshops to assay and mark pieces but later it became the responsibility of the silversmith to bring the items to the goldsmith's hall for assaying and marking and this is where the origin of the word hallmark comes from.
+To begin with wardens from the guild would visit silversmiths workshops to assay and mark pieces but later it became the responsibility of the silversmith to bring the items to the Goldsmith's Hall for assaying and marking and this is where the origin of the word hallmark comes from.
 It is literally the mark of the hall.

 In 1363 a new law was passed, making it compulsory for all silver items to also be marked with a Maker’s Mark.
 A list of all makers and their marks was kept at goldsmiths hall and so if an item was later discovered to be less than the sterling standard, the offending maker could be found.

 It is not clear when the practice of marking items with a 'town mark' began but in 1423 a law was passed mentioning 7 assay towns other than London.
 So we can assume that by this date, the use of town marks had begun and that the leopard’s head mark not only indicated the sterling standard but also that the item had been assayed in the London assay office.

 In 1478, another new mark was introduced which today we call the date letter.
 This mark was a single letter which was changed once a year.
 The example shown here is the London Date Letter T for 1854.